-If the safety of your vehicles, employees and passengers is a concern, if you are facing issues in the business process improvement, if the rising cost of operation is threatening your profitability, then internet of things i.e. IoT in your transportation business could be the right solution.
-It is transforming the way this industry operates
+If the safety of your vehicles, employees, and passengers is a concern, if you are facing issues in the business process improvement, if the rising cost of operation is threatening your profitability, then the internet of things i.e. IoT in your transportation business could be the right solution as it is transforming the way this industry operates.

-Internet of things continues to dominate the future of several businesses and transportation industry is no exception.
-Gartner, Inc. (world’s leading research and advisory firm) has estimated that over 25 billion IoT-related systems will be in use, by the year 2021.
+Internet of things continues to dominate the future of several businesses and the transportation industry is no exception.
+As per IoT analytics, Inc. (the online portal that engages in researching about IoT market insights), the IoT market is booming despite the adverse impact of the Covid19 pandemic on most related sectors.
+The total number of connected IoT devices will reach approximately 27 billion by the year 2025.
 These are pretty big numbers and the future seems bright.

-IoT in transportation industry uses a network of centrally connected devices with sensors, GPS, electronic monitors, RFID systems, etc. to ensure real-time visibility.
-These devices are connected to vehicles or off-road locations like owners or/and customer’s warehouse, office or stores.
+IoT in the transportation industry uses a network of centrally connected devices with sensors, GPS, electronic monitors, RFID systems, etc. to ensure real-time visibility.
+These devices are connected to vehicles or off-road locations like owners or/and customer’s warehouses, offices, or stores.
 Thus, the internet of things enhances operational efficiency.

 It is interesting to know how the internet of things is contributing to smarter transportation systems and ultimately a smarter world.
 The top benefits and use cases are as follows.

 Benefits and Use Cases in the Transportation and Logistics Industry

 IoT ensures Real-Time Visibility

 Transparency is a game-changer in the transportation and logistics industry.
 Internet of things makes operations transparent by providing real-time visibility.
 Issues like truck weight management, delays in traveling, energy and resource management, performance monitoring, location tracking, and safety management can be handled well.